teambob/jdbc2odbc/README.md

 # jdbc2odbc
 ## Overview
 Open source JDBC-ODBC bridge driver.
-Allows you to open ODBC datasources from Java as a JDBC driver
+This library allows JDBC clients to access ODBC databases.
+There are closed sourced libraries that offer similar functionality but no open source libraries that I can find.

 This project should be considered ALPHA and should not be used for production.
 Not all functions are supported and not all unsupported functions throw SQLFeatureNotSupportedException.
 Run with " -Dorg.slf4j.simpleLogger.log.io.github.jdbc2odbc=trace" to find out what functions are being used